hardingnj/hardingnj.github.io/_posts/2015-10-28-Using-docker.md

 Now fire up a browser and navigate to localhost:31778 (or whatever IP address you chose to set on your machine)

 ### Caution
-Only the mapped volumes will have data persist after you havve finished working, *anything* you write to *anywhere* else on disk will not be kept when the container is exited.
+Only the mapped volumes will have data persist after you have finished working, *anything* you write to *anywhere* else on disk will not be kept when the container is exited.